 - (i) manual signature means a handwritten signature, including a signature written on paper and a signature written on an electronic tablet - (j) pass code means a password or code that the user must keep secret, that may be required to authenticate a transaction or user.
 A pass code may consist of numbers, letters, a combination of both, or a phrase.
-Examples include: - (i) personal identification number (PIN) - (ii) internet banking password - (iii) telephone banking password - (iv) code generated by a physical security token - (v) code provided to a user by SMS, email or in a mobile application
+Examples include: - (i) personal identification number (PIN) - (ii) internet banking password - (iii) code generated by a physical security token - (iv) code provided to a user by SMS, email or in a mobile application